 - Ruffed Grouse and Evening Grosbeaks in snowy Ontario

 - Blue Jays and Northern Cardinals at our offices in Ithaca, New York

 - Tanagers and tiny toucans (called aracaris) in tropical Panama

-- Our free Merlin Bird ID app helps you identify more than 6,000 bird species on 6 continents.
+- Our free Merlin Bird ID app helps you identify more than 7,000 bird species on every continent.
 Answer 5 simple questions to get a short list of likely birds near you.
 And if you already have Merlin, don’t miss these 5 advanced tips, including amazing Photo ID.